Azure-Samples/active-directory-dotnet-webapp-webapi-oauth2-appidentity/README.md

 > Looking for previous versions of this code sample?
 Check out the tags on the [releases](../../releases) GitHub page.

+> There's a newer version of this sample!
+Check it out: <https://github.com/azure-samples/ms-identity-aspnet-daemon-webapp>
+>
+> This newer sample takes advantage of the Microsoft identity platform (formerly Azure AD v2.0).
+>
+> While still in public preview, every component is supported in production environments

 ## How to run this sample

 To run this sample, you'll need: